 You can see how much water is left in your fresh water tank via gauges on the dashboard.
 Opening your hot water heater’s pressure relief valve will also show you if you have water in the hot water heater.

-The thermocoupler is found within the pilot light.
-The pilot light could be on but a non working thermocouple tends the whole heater that nothing is happening.
+The thermocouple is found within the pilot light.
+The pilot light could be on but a defective thermocouple system will keep the entire water heater from functioning.

 The thermocouple can also be covered in soot and dirt.
 The easiest, safest way to clean the relatively sensitive thermocouple is to use compressed air.
 You won’t have to reach too far and the force of the air is more gentle than using what some people use, like drill bits – which can make the opening too big.